oliver-butterley/ma2-2024/pages/project.md

 ## Possible topics

+- More in depth with surface integrals
+- More in depth with multiple integrals and change of variables
+- More in depth with line integrals
 - The [rocket equation](https://en.wikipedia.org/wiki/Tsiolkovsky_rocket_equation) and hence why having multiple stages improves efficiency
 - The geometry of [aerospike engines](https://en.wikipedia.org/wiki/Aerospike_engine)
 - Why are [Lagrange points](https://en.wikipedia.org/wiki/Lagrange_point) good places for spacecraft like the [JW space telescope](https://en.wikipedia.org/wiki/James_Webb_Space_Telescope)?